Teams thrive when goals are shared, credit is shared, and information is shared

 Meaning

-At its heart, this is about dismantling silos and creating a single, unified organism out of a group of individuals.
-It’s the recipe for moving from a “me” culture to a “we” culture.
+This is about dismantling silos and creating a single, unified organism out of a group of individuals.
+It’s the recipe for moving from a me culture to a we culture.

 Explanation